leburgeon/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 })
 ```

-**Note** is that although the page renders the Pokemon names with an initial capital letter, the names are actually written with lowercase letters in the source, so you should test for <code>ivysaur</code> instead of <code>Ivysaur</code>!
+**Note** that although the page renders the Pokemon names with an initial capital letter, the names are actually written with lowercase letters in the source, so you should test for <code>ivysaur</code> instead of <code>Ivysaur</code>!

 Define a npm script <code>test:e2e</code> for running the e2e tests from the command line.